More information

 • Elucidate the role of metabolism in the differentiation of pancreatic progenitors and beta cell functionality

-• Use directed differentiation of human pluripotent stem cells into pancreatic islets to understand human endocrine development and develop cell therapies for diabetes
+• Use directed differentiation of hPS cells into pancreatic islets to understand human endocrine development and develop cell therapies for diabetes

 Methodological and Technical Expertise

-• Generation of pancreatic islet mini-organs from human pluripotent stem cells
+• Generation of pancreatic islet mini-organs from hPS cells and live imaging

 • Organotypic culture of embryonic pancreas